echeadle/2_Django/mysite/PROGRESS.md

 18. Creating a template tag that returns a QuerySet
 19. Adding a sitemap to the site
 20. Creating feeds for blog posts
+21. Adding full-text search to the blog
+Execute the following command from the shell prompt: python manage.py dumpdata --indent=2 --output=mysite_data.json If you get an encoding error when running the command, include the -Xutf8 flag as follows to activate Python UTF-8 mode: python -Xutf8 manage.py dumpdata --indent=2 --output=mysite_data.json
+22.